awsdocs/aws-opsworks-user-guide/doc_source/workinginstances-add.md

 **Hostname**
 Identifies the instance on the network\.
 By default, AWS OpsWorks Stacks generates each instance's host name by using the **Hostname theme** you specified when you created the stack\.
 You can override this value and specify your preferred host name\.
 **Size**
 An Amazon EC2 instance type, which specifies the instance's resources, such as the amount of memory or number of virtual cores\.
 AWS OpsWorks Stacks specifies a default size for each instance, which you can override with your preferred instance type\.
-AWS OpsWorks Stacks supports all instance types except Cluster Compute, Cluster GPU, and High Memory Cluster\.
+The instance types supported by AWS OpsWorks Stacks depend on whether or not the stack is in a VPC\.
+Instance types are also limited if your account is using the AWS Free Tier\.
+The drop\-down **Size** list shows the supported instance types for the Chef version that your stack supports\.
 Be aware that micro instances such as t1\.micro might not have sufficient resources to support some layers\.
-For more information, see [Instance Families and Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html)\.
+For more information, see [Instance Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html)\.
-If you are using load\-balanced instances, note that Configure lifecycle events can produce a significant CPU load spike that might last a minute or longer\.
+If you are using [load\-balanced instances](workinginstances-autoscaling-loadbased.md), note that [Configure lifecycle events](workingcookbook-events.md) can produce a significant CPU load spike that might last a minute or longer\.
 With smaller instances this load spike can be enough to trigger upscaling, especially for large load\-balanced stacks with frequent Configure events\.
 The following are some ways to reduce the likelihood of a Configure event causing needless upscaling\.
    + Use larger instances, so that the additional load from a Configure event is not enough to trigger upscaling\.
    + Don't use instance types such as T2 that share CPU resources\.

      This ensures that when a Configure event occurs, all of the instance's CPU resources are immediately available\.
    + Make the `exceeded threshold` time significantly longer than the time required to process a Configure event, perhaps 5 minutes\.

      For more information, see [Using Automatic Load\-based Scaling](workinginstances-autoscaling-loadbased.md)\.